jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 ####<a name="3"></a> Learning Python and Dynamo

-Next, let's loom at the recurring question of beginners materials for Revit API using Python from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on a [best book for Python for Revit and Dynamo](https://forums.autodesk.com/t5/revit-api-forum/books-or-other-sources-to-learn-python-to-be-used-in-revit/m-p/10063424):
+Next, let's look at the recurring question of beginners materials for Revit API using Python from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on a [best book for Python for Revit and Dynamo](https://forums.autodesk.com/t5/revit-api-forum/books-or-other-sources-to-learn-python-to-be-used-in-revit/m-p/10063424):